crazyhottommy/ChIP-seq-analysis/part2_Preparing-ChIP-seq-count-table.md

 ### Preparing the ChIP-seq count table

-Countinued with part1, I've got a `merged.bed` containing the merged peaks.
-I will count how many reads are in those peaks using bedtools multicov and featureCounts from subRead.
+[Countinuing with part1](https://github.com/crazyhottommy/ChIP-seq-analysis/blob/master/part1_peak_calling.md), I've got a `merged.bed` containing the merged peaks and I will count how many reads are in those peaks using bedtools multicov and featureCounts from subRead.

 #### Count by bedtools
 Make a bed file adding peak id as the fourth colum.
-This bed file can be used for bedtools multicov:
+This bed file will be used for bedtools multicov:
 `cat merge.bed | awk '{$3=$3"\t""peak_"NR}1' OFS="\t" > bed_for_multicov.bed`

 count one bam file: